Just why you should make your Will ASAP

 When are legal services ‘essential’?

-There appears to be a qualification that applies BEFORE the making of a Will can be said to be “essential”.
+There appears to be a qualification that applies BEFORE making a Will can be said to be “essential”.
 The qualification is that the Wil must be one “for which no deferment may be made”.

 When is a Will one that cannot be deferred?